Zuikyo/ZIKRouter/README.md

 // Declare NoteEditorInput is routable
-// This means you can use NoteEditorInput to fetch router
-// If you use an undeclared protocol, there will be compile time error extension RoutableView where Protocol == NoteEditorInput {
+// This means you can use NoteEditorInput to fetch router extension RoutableView where Protocol == NoteEditorInput {
     init() { self.init(declaredProtocol: Protocol.self) }
 }